Top 5 reasons to apply to a private school vs a public school

 Student Services Support

 The support that student services provide can be very important to some scholars and often play influential roles in producing the higher graduation rates that private schools often boast.
-Some student-centric schools like Brandman University also offer every student a personal executive coach dedicated to helping him or her make a strong start to their educational careers.
+Some student-centric schools like Brandman University also offer every student access to dedicated resources to help them succeed like writing and math tutors, accessible education solutions and career services.